 c) Link Roundups

-Link roundups are a type of posts when a blogger asks his fellow bloggers to contribute to his or her post and in return, they will give a link.
+Link roundups are a type of post when a blogger asks his fellow bloggers to contribute to his or her post and in return, they will give a link.

-Its a very common practice and in every niche under the sun roundups are a plentiful.
+It’s a very common practice and in every niche under the sun, roundups are plentiful.

-The best way to find them is to use Advanced Twitter search
+The best way to find them is to use the Advanced Twitter search

 Then set it up as per your search requirements.